Updated on 2025-08-22 GMT+08:00

 apply*

-The apply command offers stricter control over resource updates compared to the patch and edit commands.
+The apply command offers stricter control over resource updates than the patch and edit commands.
 It allows you to maintain resource configurations in source control.
-When an update occurs, the configuration file is pushed to the server, and the kubectl apply command applies the latest configuration to the resource.
-Kubernetes compares the current configuration file with the applied configuration before applying the update, updating only the changed parts.
-The apply command works similarly to the replace command, but it does not delete the original resources and recreate new ones.
+When there is an update, the configuration file is pushed to the server, and the kubectl apply command applies the latest configuration to the resource.
+Kubernetes compares the current configuration file with the applied configuration before applying the update, and then updates only the changed parts.
+The apply command works similarly to the replace command, but it does not delete the original resources or recreate new ones.
 Instead, it updates the existing resources.
 Additionally, kubectl apply adds a comment to the resource, marking the current apply operation, similar to a Git operation.

 kubectl apply -f <filename>